ONSdigital/sml-python-small/sml_small/editing/totals_and_components/README.md

-# Python Wrapper for the Total and Components Method (T&C)
+# Calling Total and Components Method (T&C) Example and Pandas Wrapper Usage

-To view the code of the python wrapper and run it, you can find the `wrapper.py` file within the `totals_and_components` directory.
+To view the code of the python `example.py` and run it, you can find the `example.py` file within the `totals_and_components` directory.

-## Prerequisites
+## Prerequisites: Python example

-In order to run some of the functions in the python wrapper, you will need to have `tabulate` installed.
+In order to run some of the functions in the python `example.py`, you will need to have `tabulate` installed.

 Tabulate is used to pretty-print tabular data in python on the command line.